Panamanian Golden Frog

 Youngsters are much more secretive than the fully toxic adult, hiding until they can protect themselves with their skin secretions.
 Once the tadpoles change (a process called metamorphosis) into juvenile frogs, they eat and slowly build up their toxicity, and their coloration changes to green with dark markings, matching the color of mosses growing on stones in their watery habitat.
 They gradually change into the golden colors of mature adults.

 San Diego Zoo Wildlife Alliance is working closely with the Panamanian government and other zoos to ensure the survival of these frogs.
 In fact, the Zoo has been so successful in its breeding efforts that we have been selected to house some extremely important “founders” of the managed-care population as a safeguard for the population.
 These frogs are of great importance genetically to the breeding program, and it is an honor to be selected to work with them.

-Since 2003, when San Diego Zoo Global received 20 young Panamanian golden frogs, we have had almost 500 hatch here.
+Since 2003, when San Diego Zoo Wildlife Alliance received 20 young Panamanian golden frogs, we have had almost 500 hatch here.
 However, no frogs will be reintroduced into the their native habitat until the threat of disease from chytrid fungus has lessened.

-Some of the most important actions for saving amphibian species, like protecting the environment and raising awareness of the plight of animals, can happen from within our own homes.
+Some of the most important actions for saving amphibians, like protecting the environment and raising awareness of the plight of wildlife, can happen from within our own homes.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.